sarasgambato/ResearchTrack1_Assignment2/README.md

 ```sh
 $ stage_ros stageros $(rospack find second_assignment)/world/my_world.world
 ```
-3) open another shell window in your ROS workspace and run the following command to run the node relative to the controller of the robot:
+3) open another shell window in your ROS workspace and run the following command to run the Controller node:
 ```sh
 $ rosrun second_assignment robot_controller
 ```
-4) open another shell window in your ROS workspace and run the following command to run the node relative to the server of the robot:
+4) open another shell window in your ROS workspace and run the following command to run the Service node:
 ```sh
 $ rosrun second_assignment robot_server
 ```
-5) open another shell window in your ROS workspace and run the following command to run the node relative to the user interface:
+5) open another shell window in your ROS workspace and run the following command to run the UI node:
 ```sh
 $ rosrun second_assignment robot_UI
 ```